Matthew Mills

 - Advising the owner of a multi-million-pound house in the exclusive St George’s Hill estate on a nuisance claim

 Matthew also has a broad landlord and tenant practice.
-He has acted on behalf of both landlords and tenants in matters relating to the construction, rectification, enforcement and breach of leases.
+He has acted on behalf of landlords and tenants in matters relating to the construction, rectification, enforcement and breach of leases.
 Recent highlights of his practice include:

 - Acting on behalf of a management company against a KC in £1 million+ High Court disrepair proceedings